 Code of Conduct And Waiver

 Our league grows every year and managing the success of the largest special needs league in the country takes a huge amount of effort from volunteers, coaches and directors.
 As the league gets bigger, we are trying to put in place protocol and etiquette so that everyone can have a good experience on our fields.
 If we all have patience with each other and look out for our players we know we can continue to build this amazing community.
 Our players have all kinds of disabilities and we welcome the wide varieties of challenges that our families face.
 We hope you will read these so that you and your player have clear expectations on what it means to be a part of Challenger Baseball.
-Please read and check at the end.

 The Program Directors of Challenger Baseball, A Division of District 8 Little League, have implemented the following Code of Conduct for the important message it holds about the proper role of coaches, volunteers, parents, caregivers, mentors and any other individual arranged by the parent, guardian or caregiver to assist players and the behavior we will be encouraging from all of our players.
 Parents, guardians, caregivers and players should review this form prior to participating in our league.
 All parents, guardians, mentors, and caregivers are expected to abide by and follow all the protocols, rules and requirements listed in this Code of Conduct.
 The responsibility of parents, guardians, mentors, and caregivers assumed under this Code of Conduct is extended to, without reservation, to any and all individuals arranged by the parent, guardians, mentors, and caregivers to assist the player during participation.